agn453/HI-TECH-Z80-C/README.md

 ### More work on decompiling CPP.COM

-Andrea Nikitin has posted some more decompiled sourcecode for the C pre-processor (CPP.COM) and a revised pre-processor for the compiler that supports C++ style comments.
+Andrea Nikitin has posted some more decompiled source-code for the C pre-processor (CPP.COM) and a revised pre-processor for the compiler that supports C++ style comments.
 You can get this from his GitHub repository at